BI and analytics

 KPI map and ownership logic

-We define which metrics matter, who uses them and how they should support real business decisions.
+We define which metrics matter, who uses them and how they should support business decisions.

 Screen structure, roles and drill-down